 Home-schooled students who have gone through a state-recognized program and have a valid high school diploma may be admitted to a bachelor’s program according to UAF admission standards.
 See How to Apply section for more information.

 For home-schooled students who have not gone through a state-recognized program, admission to a bachelor’s degree is through an individual review by the director of admissions (or a designee).
-Applicants are required to submit scores from either the SAT or ACT and the ALEKS math placement exam prior to an admission review.
+Applicants are encouraged to submit scores from either the SAT or ACT.
 Additional supporting documentation, such as letters of recommendation, may be requested for review by the director of admissions.
 In some cases, files will be shared with deans, department chairs or faculty for further review.

 Students who have not met the minimum requirements for admission to a bachelor’s degree program may be admitted to pre-major status.
-Students will be changed to major status when their admissions file is complete, they are in good standing, and they have completed 14 credits at the 100 level or above with a C (2.0) average or higher, 9 credits of which must satisfy baccalaureate core requirements.
+Students will be changed to major status when their admissions file is complete, they are in good standing, and they have completed 14 credits at the 100 level or above with a C (2.0) average or higher, 9 credits of which must satisfy baccalaureate general education requirements (GER).